y2j964/mern_crud_blog/README.md

 Runs nodemon for a dynamic server, and runs hot reloaded React with TailwindCSS configuration.

 #### `npm run heroku-postbuild`
-Builds assets automatically as the final stage of a heroku push.
+Builds assets as the final stage of a heroku push.
+When you run `git push heroku master`, this script will run automatically.

 ## Acknowledgements
 * The Spinner gif was generated with [loading.io](https://loading.io/).